BNLNPPS/swf-daqsim-agent/README.md

    * a catch-all for a great many calib data types, we can start small
    * occurs during states: all (assuming there are cases where calib data is taken during beam on)

+## Communications

+This agent is using ActieMQ to send notifications to the swf-data-agent and other elements of the test bed.